Dexterzhao/CusInscraper/README.md

 ```bash
 crontab -e
 ```
-Add the text
+Add the text and save file,this will enable the shell script when system is rebooted
 ```
 @reboot /path/to/shell/xxx.sh
 ```
-Save file, this will enable the shell script when system is rebooted

 4. Run the shell script ./xxx.sh
 ```bash
 nohup ./xxx.sh &